ErrorNull0/survival_story/README.md

 ## Manual Install From .zip File
 Upon extracting the zip file, the resulting `survival_story` folder should be placed in the `games` folder of the main Luanti folder, like so:

-`Luanti-5.10.0` > `games` > `survival_story`
+`Luanti-5.11.0` > `games` > `survival_story`

-## Changelog for v0.0.3
+## Changelog for v0.0.4
-- Added stat bars for Hygiene, Comfort, Sanity, and Happiness
-- Added ability to show or hide any stat bar (do so from Settings tab)
-- Added core functionality for Status Effects
-- Added core functionality for Biome Climate
-- Added Radiative temperature sources
+- reduced resource requirements for string and a few other recipes
+- added ability from Settings tab to disable pop-up notifications by group type
+- added 'baseline value' mechanism
+- added visual marker on most stat bars to show the baseline value
+- thermal status section in Status tab now displays all factors that impact 'feels like' temperature
+- added ability for clothing and armor to offset 'feels like' temperature when on dry land or in water
-- Added basic water temperature mechanics
+- added 'water temperature' equipment buff that offsets water temperature based on equipped clothing/armor
-- Status effects can be triggered by low stats
+- added 'sun protection' equipment buff that offsets solar radiation based on equipped clothing/armor
+- added 'electrical' equipment buff that offsets electrical damage based on equipped clothing/armor
+- added 'gas' equipment buff that offsets toxic gas damage based on equipped clothing/armor
+- added illness mechanism that triggers status effects with 'cold', 'flu', and 'pneumonia' severities
+- added sneezing and coughing effects that are occasionally triggered when ill
+- trigger illness from external factors like cold weather and lack of sleep (low alertness)
+- added poison mechanism that triggers status effects with 'stomach ache', 'nausea', and 'dysentery' severities
-- Status effects can be triggered by climate conditions
+- added vomiting effects that are occasionally triggered when poisoned
-- Added Status tab stat values, status effects, and thermal status
-- added Weather wand and Debug wand admin tools
-- added cook result description on all cookable items
+- trigger poisoning from consuming raw or bad food or drinking unclean water
+- added leg condition mechanism that triggers status effects with 'sprained', and 'broken' severities
+- trigger leg injuries from running and jumping from high places
+- added hand condition mechanism that triggers status effects with 'sore', 'sprained', and 'broken'
+- trigger hand injuries from swinging heavy tools and punching hard objects with bare hands
+- added ability to splint or cast leg injuries for faster recovery
+- added ability to 'crawl' up 1 meter blocks if jumping is severely hindered due to injury, exhaustion, or carrying weight
+- ensured that wearing hand or foot protection like socks, shoes, and gloves**,** reduces those injuries
+- added wetness (skin moisture) mechanism that is activated by standing or submersion in water
+- alertness is increased when standing or submerged in water
+- added tooltips that describe negative impacts from status effects when hovering over their names in the Status tab
+- added Skills tab allowing use of earned skill points to improve player abilities including stat maximums, stat restore rates, stat drain rates, resistance to injury and illness, walking, running, and jumping
-- added text colorization to some text notifications and tooltips
+- added more info display to debug wand
-- updated Help tab relating to latest features
-- updated code to reference 'Luanti' instead of Minetest
-- improved code that modifies player stats when items are used/consumed
+- updated stats wand to modify the new stats like legs, hands, illness, poison, and wetness
-- improved code organization and interaction across lua files
+- more code refactoring and better code organization
-- fixed crafting recipe grid not updating when items dropped while viewing campfire or storage bag
-- fixed some item interaction while using the Bundle tab
-- fixed sound effects voiced by player avatar stacking/overlapping
-- fixed entity object used as player's wield item not removing when player dies
+- lots of updates to Help tab

 ## Current State of Gameplay
 There is currently not much "game" to the gameplay yet.
-This release is primarily to allow testing of the features currently implemented. **View the "Help" tab within the main inventory window to give you ideas on what features to try out.**
+This release is primarily to test newly implemented features. **View the "Help" tab within the main inventory window to get ideas on what features to try out.**

 Here are a few tips and things to keep in mind:

-Create a new map with `mapgen v7` with seed `666` or `777` which results in a good play area to test with.
+Create a new map with `mapgen v7` with seed `666` or `777`, which results in a good play area to test with.

-This game was designed for screen resolution of at least `1600` **pixel width** and `1080` **pixel height**.
+This game was designed for a screen resolution of at least `1600` **pixels width** and `1080` **pixels height**.
 This is to accommodate the custom inventory window.

 Upon spawning into the world, the Player Setup window pops up.
 Customize your avatar and press Done when complete.